Pizza (film series)

-Pizza 2

-Jebin and his girlfriend Aarthi find a series of paintings in an ancient mansion that highlight Jebin's future.
-Trouble beckons when the incidents from the paintings begin to come true.

 Films

 Pizza

 The first installment of the series, based on a fictional incidents.
 The film is written and directed by Karthik Subbaraj and produced by C. V. Kumar.
 It stars Vijay Sethupathi, Remya Nambeesan in lead roles.Pizza was released on 19 October 2012 by Sangam Cinemas Chennai, in 600 theatres and gained positive response from audiences.
 It earned ₹8 crore worldwide against a budget of ₹1.5 crore.
 The satellite rights of the film were acquired by Sun TV.